 West Nile virus (WNV) is a Flavivirus from the family Flaviviridae that can infect a wide range of vertebrates.
 Birds are the natural reservoir for WNV.
-WNV is maintained in nature in a mosquito-bird transmission cycle primarily involving Culex mosquitoes, particularly Culex pipiens, Culex restuans, and Culex quinquefasciatus.
+WNV is maintained in nature in a mosquito-bird transmission cycle primarily involving Culex mosquitoes, particularly Culex pipiens and Culex restuans.
 Many species of birds survive their infections and develop permanent immunity; the virus can even become amplified in some bird species, contributing to the transmission cycle between birds and mosquitos.
 However, several species become ill and die, particularly corvids such as crows, blue jays, and ravens.